Master of Science in Engineering Management, Concentration in Manufacturing Online

 Program Overview

-Improve vital organizational processes with the online manufacturing MSEM program
+Improve vital organizational processes with the engineering management online master’s degree

 Gain valuable experience identifying, analyzing, and solving complex technical challenges with the online Master of Science in Engineering Management, Concentration in Manufacturing program.
 The 100% online course work for this holistic master’s degree expands your knowledge of all aspects of manufacturing from selecting machine components to designing layouts for industrial training facilities.